shadeel-han/Class_Project/2013TrendMicro/README.txt

 View2See is a recommendation system for best-viewing location of sightseeing spots.
 Our team proposed and built this project during the 2013 Trend Micro Big Data Innovation Programming Contest.
-Team members are ´¿¤åª@(Vincent), ³Å©Ó³ó(David), ½²¨Ø¯¾(Vivi) and me Áú¬F§Ê(Shadeel).
+Team members are æ›¾æ–‡æ˜‡(Vincent), å‚…æ‰¿å ¯(David), è”¡ä½©ç´‹(Vivi) and me éŸ“æ”¿å»·(Shadeel).
 We were all National Taiwan University students at that time.

 Several years has passed and View2See has gone.
 This repository is in memory of our past glory, so I only put a Chinese version proposal and a presentation slide here.
 If someone